Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 So you can see there are various ways to preserve peppers.
 Just out of curiosity, I ask Google how many varieties of peppers are there and my answer was a whopping “estimated over 50,000.”
 Whew!
 That’s a lot of peppers.

-Do you have a favorite way to preserve peppers?
+Do you have a favorite way?

 More Canning Recipes